surajyadav9/youtube-data-analysis/README.md

-# YouTube Data Analysis 📊📺
+# Data Engineering Project: End-to-End ETL Data Pipeline for Processing and Analyzing YouTube Trends on AWS ▶️📊

 ## 🚀 Project Overview

 This project is a complete end-to-end data engineering pipeline for analyzing YouTube data using AWS cloud services.
 The core goal is to extract insights from raw CSV and JSON data formats using AWS Glue, Lambda, Athena, and QuickSight.

 Through this project, I aimed to strengthen my understanding of:
 - Cloud data lakes and cataloging using AWS